“Where was the favorite place you visited?”

-Jackson Hole is full of beautiful scenery and things to do for families!
+Jackson Hole is full of beautiful scenery and things for families to do.
 Yellowstone and Grand Teton National Parks are accessible from here.
 This tram up the Tetons is popular as well as the local Rodeo and Alpine Slide.

-Asheville, NC has been on my list to visit for awhile.
+Asheville, NC has been on my list to visit for a while.
 There is so much to do here and coming here for the October fall foliage was awesome!
 There are many beautiful places to hike including this one at Chimney Rock State Park.
 Gorgeous Great Smoky National Park and the famous Blue Ridge Parkway drive is close as well.
-I definitely plan to get back here one day soon!

 Ahhh… Seattle.
 We definitely love our big cities and Seattle is just so beautiful in the summer.
 Isn’t the skyline perfect at sunset from Alki Beach?
 Don’t forget to take the kids to the Gum Wall at Pikes Place Market and take a ride on the popular Duck Boat tour.